Sign Up

 Hand Hygiene

-• More effective at killing microorganisms on the hands than soap
+1. More effective at killing microorganisms on the hands than soap

-• immediately before and immediately after touching a patient
+• Immediately before and immediately after touching a patient

-• immediately before performing an aseptic procedure or before handling an invasive device or a piece of invasive equipment
+• Immediately before performing an aseptic procedure or before handling an invasive device or a piece of invasive equipment

-• immediately after taking off gloves
+• Immediately after taking off the gloves

-• after touching anything in the patient's immediate environment
+• After touching anything in the patient's immediate environment

-• after you have contacted blood, body fluids, or a contaminated surface
+• After you have contacted blood, body fluids, or a contaminated surface

 • When your hands are visibly soiled